ringcentral/engage-digital-api-docs/docs/sdks/app-sdk/config.md

 ## IFrame Messaging

-The Engage Digital App SDK offers iframe rendering features.
-The main inconvenience with iframes is the communication with the parent window (Engage Digital).
+The RingCX Digital App SDK offers iframe rendering features.
+The main inconvenience with iframes is the communication with the parent window (RingCX Digital).

-The Engage Digital App SDK offers via ​`window.postMessage​` method the feature to send messages from an iframe to the Engage Digital window.
+The RingCX Digital App SDK offers via ​`window.postMessage​` method the feature to send messages from an iframe to the RingCX Digital window.
 You will get more details on how `window.postMessage` works in this [technical review](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

-### Sending a Message to the Engage Digital Window
+### Sending a Message to RingCX Digital Window

-On the iframe side, here is an example of how to send a message to Engage Digital window:
+On the iframe side, here is an example of how to send a message to the RingCX Digital window:

 ``` javascript
     window.parent.postMessage({